 Towson University Medical Excuse Policy

 The Health Center does not give medical excuses for short-term absence (less than five days) due to illness or injury.
 Verification of care will be given for people treated at the Health Center which does not constitute a medical excuse.
-For students whose medical condition results in longer-term absence, the Health Center notifies the vice president of Student Affairs, who then notifies the student’s professors.
+For students whose medical condition results in longer-term absence, the Health Center notifies the Office of the Vice President of Student Affairs, who then notifies the student’s professors.
 However, this notification does not excuse the absence.
 Students must also contact their professors and make arrangements for makeup work.
 Letters of support for students requesting a medical withdrawal from all classes or a selective medical withdrawal from a single class are given at the discretion of the treating provider, and only if the student was treated at the Health Center for the condition.
-No medical information will be given to any professor or administrative office without written consent of the student.
+No medical information will be given to any professor or administrative office without consent from the student.